In nature, the key to a species thriving, and sometimes even just surviving, is to be responsive to change and adapt to its environment.

 As a responsive web designer, I move elements around, keeping them all readable, to give your mobile reader a pleasant experience.

 - Adapt the size of the content that is shown

-With a responsive web site, he can do a quick search, see a photo of the dishes – just like on a desktop computer, can read the same concise menu easily without zooming, and he can do a search for your hours without scrolling!
+With a responsive web site, they can do a quick search, see a photo of the dishes – just like on a desktop computer, can read the same concise menu easily without zooming, and can do a search for your hours without scrolling!
 Bingo, if you have Rocky Mountain Oysters, you might have a new customer for life!

 These scenarios happen all the time!
 You can see the benefits of having differing content presentation for customers in different screen viewing situations.

 Mobile responsive website design takes care of multiple viewing situations “on the fly”, which is great for the customer!